-baby name LeviThe baby name Levi blends Biblical roots with blue jean, Americana energy.
+The baby name Levi blends Biblical roots with blue jean, Americana energy.

 Thanks to Another for suggesting our Baby Name of the Day.

-But, like so many Old Testament choices, it remained rare in Europe until the Protestant Reformation.
 That’s when Christian parents ditched Catholic saint names in favor of new possibilities straight from the Bible itself.

-NINETEENTH CENTURY NOTABLES
+19th CENTURY NOTABLES

-• Levi Lincoln Sr., attorney general under Thomas Jefferson, as well as his son, Levi Lincoln Jr., who served as governor of Massachusetts
+• Levi Lincoln Sr., attorney general under Thomas Jefferson, as well as his son, Levi Lincoln Jr., who served as governor of Massachusetts.

-• Abolitionist Levi Coffin, known for his leadership role in the Underground Railroad
+• Abolitionist Levi Coffin, known for his leadership role in the Underground Railroad.

-• Marshall Field co-founder Levi Leiter
+• Marshall Field department store co-founder Levi Leiter.

-• Vice President Levi Morton, who served in the 1890s under Benjamin Harrison, 23rd president of the United States
+• Vice President Levi Morton, who served in the 1890s under Benjamin Harrison, 23rd president of the United States.

 And then there’s Levi Strauss.